 - 5 GB for $15

 You’ll notice the prices for data tokens work out to $3 per 1 GB.
 It’s by no means an amazing price, but it’s way better than getting penalized with overage fees.

 Like every internet provider, HughesNet can improve on its customer service and satisfaction.
-It provides installation services through third-party installers, and “a portion” (HughesNet does not specify) of its customer support is “managed by offshore call centers.”5 So you never know what kind of service you’ll get when someone comes to install your satellite internet dish or when you call customer support.
+It provides installation services through third-party installers.
+So you never know what kind of service you’ll get when someone comes to install your satellite internet dish or when you call customer support.
 To be fair, we didn’t experience any issues with customer service—but that doesn’t mean you won’t.